sghall/resonance/CONTRIBUTING.md

 ## Submitting a Pull Request

-Material-UI is a community project, so pull requests are always welcome, but before working on a large change, it is best to open an issue first to discuss it with the maintainers.
+Pull requests are always welcome, but before working on a large change, it is best to open an issue first.

 When in doubt, keep your pull requests small.
 To give a PR the best chance of getting accepted, don't bundle more than one feature or bug fix per pull request.
 It's always best to create two smaller PRs than one big one.

-As with issues, please begin the title with [ComponentName].

 When adding new features or modifying existing, please attempt to include tests to confirm the new behaviour.

 ### Branch Structure

 All stable releases are tagged ([view tags](https://github.com/sghall/resonance/tags)).
 At any given time, `master` represents the latest development version of the library.
 Patches or hotfix releases are prepared on an independent branch.

-#### `master` is unsafe

-We will do our best to keep `master` in good shape, with tests passing at all times.
-But in order to move fast, we will make API changes that your application might not be compatible with.

 ## Getting started